jiarongp/BNN_CamModel/README.md

 # Camera modle identification based on Bayesian Neural Network

 ## Environment
+The environment is built successfully with [Anaconda](https://www.anaconda.com), so we recommend to use it.

+Alterternatively, you can use virtualenv and pip.
 ```bash
 $ python3 -m venv venv
 $ source ./venv/bin/activate